jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

  a) Agent : started within the monitored process, the Jeyzer Recorder agent will access the Java MX Management interface to collect a data snapshot.
     Like for the JMX solution, the agent enables to collect Jeyzer MX publisher metrics (data and events), standard MX bean metrics and Java MX Platform figures.
+    This is the recommended approach.
 	This is the recommended approach : please read the README-AGENT.txt.
 This doc contains also instructions to monitor multiple Java applications.

  b) JMX : based on the java process JMX connection details, the Jeyzer Recorder will access the JVM JMX API to collect a data snapshot.
     Go to the <recorder home>/bin directory.